trimble-oss/modus-wc-2.0/RELEASING.md

     - Build the `@trimble-cms/modus-wc-react` package.
     - Publish the `@trimble-cms/modus-wc-react` package to the NPM registry.
 - Create GitHub releases for both packages.

-### 4. Verify the Release

-After the workflow completes, verify that the following have been successfully published:
-- The `@trimble-cms/modus-wc` package to the NPM registry.
-- The `@trimble-cms/modus-wc-react` package to the NPM registry.
-- The GitHub releases for both packages.